 What is an adventure motorcycle trip?

 This guide is aimed at riders who like a mix of both on and off-road on adventure bikes.
 The routes, roads, and countries may be more hazardous than a road-only trip.
-If you would prefer an asphalt only tour, check out the Best Motorcycle Touring Destinations of 2023 instead.
+If you would prefer an asphalt only tour, check out our top touring destinations instead.